Category theory for scientists (Old version): Categories and functors commonly arising in mathematics

 with the following composition formula:

+The idea here is that the morphism $\rho\taking A\to A$ reverses arrows.
+The PED $\rho\circ\rho=\id_A$ forces the fact that the reverse of the reverse of an arrow yields the original arrow.
+The PEDs $src\circ\rho=tgt$ and $tgt\circ\rho=src$ force the fact that when we reverse an arrow, its source and target switch roles.

 This category $\mcD$ is the {\em symmetric graph indexing category}.
-Just like any graph can be understood as a functor $\mcC\to\Set$, where $\mcC$ is the graph indexing category displayed in (\ref{dia:graph index}), any symmetric graph can be understood as a functor $\mcD\to\Set$, where $\mcD$ is the category drawn above.
+Just like any graph can be understood as a functor $\GrIn\to\Set$, where $\GrIn$ is the graph indexing category displayed in (\ref{dia:graph index}), any symmetric graph can be understood as a functor $\mcD\to\Set$, where $\mcD$ is the category drawn above.
+Given a functor $G\taking\mcD\to\Set$, we will have a set of arrows, a set of vertices, a source operation, a target operation, and a ``reverse direction" operation that all behave as expected.

-It is customary to draw the connections in a symmetric graphs as line segments rather than arrows between vertices.
-However, a better heuristic is to think that these connections consists of two arrows, one pointing in each direction.
-More precisely, every arrow has an equal and opposite arrow.
+It is customary to draw the connections in a symmetric graph as line segments rather than arrows between vertices.
+However, a better heuristic is to think that each connection between vertices consists of two arrows, one pointing in each direction.